 News Susannah Mushatt Jones, the world's oldest person, dies in Brooklyn at 116 years old Susannah Mushatt Jones with her niece Lois Judge,72, as they celebrated her 113th birthday at the Vendalia Senior Center in Brooklyn.
 Photo Credit: NY Daily News / Debbie Egan-Chin By Reuters May 13, 2016 7:06 AM Print Share fbShare Tweet Email The world's oldest living person, 116-year-old Susannah Mushatt Jones, died on Thursday in New York City, a research group said.
 Jones' death makes Emma Morano-Martinuzzi, a 116-year-old woman in Italy, the oldest living person, according to the Gerontology Research Group.
 Jones, who was born in the southern U.S. state of Alabama in 1899, was the daughter of sharecroppers and granddaughter of slaves.
 After graduating from high school she moved north in 1922 to New Jersey and then New York, where she worked as a housekeeper and childcare provider, according to Guinness World Records and the Vandalia Senior Center in the New York City borough of Brooklyn, where she lived.
 Jones, who retired in 1965, had said that lots of sleep is the secret to her longevity and that she had never smoked or drank alcohol.
 The oldest verified person was Jeanne Calment of France, who died in 1997 at 122 years and 164 days, the research group said.
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.